-Pi Day is an annual celebration of the mathematical constant, pi.
-It’s observed every year on March 14th, or 3/14, because those are the first few digits of pi.
+Pi Day is an annual celebration of the mathematical constant, pi ( π ).
+It’s observed every year on March 14, or 3/14, because those are the first few digits of pi.

 This year for Pi Day, I wanted to do more than just tweet photos of our team here at the NGINX SF offices eating pie, so I googled the holiday and learned some pretty cool stuff.

 The earliest known celebration happened right here in San Francisco at the awesome playground of science, the Exploratorium.
-Founded in 1969 by the physicist Frank Oppenheimer, the Exploratorium was long housed at The Palace of Fine Arts, built during the 1915 World’s Fair.
+Founded in 1969 by the physicist Frank Oppenheimer, the Exploratorium was long housed at the Palace of Fine Arts, which was built for the 1915 Panama‑Pacific International Exposition, a world’s fair officially celebrating the completion of the Panama Canal and unofficially showing off San Francisco’s recovery from the 1906 earthquake.

 I bring this up because I used to be a tour guide, so I tell rambling stories.
 And one of those stories was from my great‑grandfather, who helped build the Palace of Fine Arts.
 He loved that the Exploratorium was co‑located there, so that we could all appreciate the marriage between art and science.
 How beautiful is that?